San Diego Sexual Harassment Lawyer

 • Document the event details: Write down the date, time, place, behavior, who did it, how it was addressed, and the perpetrator’s response.

-If you are afraid for your job or safety, report it immediately to management or human resources, and contact a sexual assault attorney.
+If you are afraid for your job or safety, report it immediately to management or human resources, and contact a San Diego sexual harassment attorney.
 You can also contact the U.S. Equal Employment Opportunity Commission (EEOC) to file a complaint.

 The moments directly following such an experience can be confusing and difficult.
 If you have trouble with any part of the above-explained process, please don’t hesitate to reach out to our experienced team.